SohanChoudhury/SohanChoudhury/README.md

-### Hi 👋
+### Hi, I'm Sohan 👋
-My name is Sohan.
 In a past life I was a CS student at Georgia Tech.
 I'm currently building [Gatherly](https://www.gatherly.io/) with an amazing team.

 We're looking for full-stack developers.
 Feel free to contact me via [LinkedIn](https://www.linkedin.com/in/sohan-choudhury/) or [email](mailto:sohanyo@gmail.com).